Published

 Social prospecting: 3 out of 18

-Cognism's Chrome extension is excellent for data extraction on LinkedIn and Sales Navigator profiles.
-It is not an automation tool.
-Connection requests, messages, profile visits, voice notes, and video messages all require manual human execution.
-Cognism Engage's "LinkedIn steps" are task reminders that prompt the rep to take action, not automated actions executed by the platform.
+Cognism's Chrome extension supports data extraction from LinkedIn and Sales Navigator profiles but does not automate outreach.
+Connection requests, messages, profile visits, voice notes, and video messages all require manual rep action.
+The "LinkedIn steps" inside Cognism Engage sequences are task reminders, not automated actions.

 AI and automation: 6 out of 21

-Cortex AI, Sales Companion, Smart Personas, AI Search, and Research by Cortex are all genuine AI investments and they make the prospecting research workflow faster.
-They are not autonomous outbound systems.
+Cortex AI, Sales Companion, Smart Personas, AI Search, and Research by Cortex are part of Cognism's 2025 AI expansion and make prospecting research faster.

 Revenue intelligence and analytics: 3 out of 24